-UV-C light is effective in destroying nucleic acids and breaking apart germ DNA.
-With their DNA broken, they can’t function or reproduce and the organism dies.
+UV-C light destroys nucleic acids and breaks apart germ DNA.
+With their DNA broken, germs can’t function or reproduce.
+This causes them to die.

-UV-C that causes this germicidal effect is rare on Earth as our atmosphere blocks it.
+UV-C rays that cause this germicidal effect are rare on earth because our atmosphere blocks it.
 This light is harmful to our eyes, hence why it must be done within PhoneSoap’s controlled environment.
-You will never see the UV light that is killing all those germs, but an external blue indicator on PhoneSoap Charger will let you know when your device is being sanitized.
-With powerful UV-C light inside, PhoneSoap has a deadly effect on micro-organisms such as pathogens, viruses, bacteria, and others.
+You will never see the UV light that is killing all those germs, but an external blue indicator on your PhoneSoap will let you know when your device is being disinfected.
+With powerful UV-C light inside, PhoneSoap has a deadly effect on microorganisms such as pathogens, viruses, and bacteria.

 There are three UV light wavelength categories: UV-A, UV-B, and UV-C. The UV-C wavelength is the germicidal wavelength.
-UV-C utilizes short-wavelength ultraviolet radiation (shorter than UV-B and UV-A which are NOT germicidal) that is harmful to microorganisms.
-Let’s find out how!
+UV-C utilizes short-wavelength ultraviolet radiation (shorter than UV-B and UV-A, which are NOT germicidal) that is harmful to microorganisms.